The Truth in Lending Act (Regulation Z): How Does It Protect Borrowers?

 The TILA, passed in 1968, is a legal directive requiring lenders to be fully transparent in the terms and conditions of their products.
 The law protects consumers from predatory lenders that charge high fees and interest or offer unfair loan terms.

-“It essentially requires lenders to provide complete, accurate and clear information to borrowers about the cost, terms and conditions of a loan, whether it is a mortgage, a car loan or credit card borrowing,” explained Min Hwan Ahn, an attorney in Philadelphia.
+“It essentially requires lenders to provide complete, accurate and clear information to borrowers about the cost, terms and conditions of a loan, whether it is a mortgage, a car loan or credit card borrowing,” explained Min Hwan Ahn, an attorney in the Philadelphia area.

 » MORE: What are loan terms?